-From Les3chambres you can get to the main monuments and museums of Paris on foot: the Louvre, the Musée d’Orsay, the Eiffel Tower or Montmartre.
+From Les3chambres you can get to the main monuments and museums of Paris on foot: 20 minutes from the Louvre, 30 minutes from the Musée d’Orsay, 45 minutes from the Eiffel Tower and only 10 minutes from Montmartre.

 The best way to get a feel for Paris is on foot.
 Take the time to head off in search of the city and its inhabitants as they really are, together with their mysteries and historical anecdotes.

 Street by street, seek out the unusual, soak up the personality of each of the different neighborhoods, where craftspeople, artists and shopkeepers await you in their workshops and boutiques.